Testing

 - Read the moto test in

-vendor/moto/tests/{service}/test_{service}.py. - Translate each test function to a
+tests/test_{service}/test_{service}.pyfrom the moto repository. - Translate each test function to a

 #[tokio::test]inintegration_test.rs, using the same setup, inputs, and assertions. - Substitute boto3 calls with the equivalent